Perfect storm: Lombardy's virus disaster is lesson for world

 In the end, 37 of the 87 residents died in February and March.
 Its doctor, as well as Poloni's predecessor as director, also tested positive, were hospitalized and died.
 A nursing home resident couldn't get admitted to the hospital in late February because the ER was too crowded.

-The nursing home's health director, Barbara Codalli, said she was told to use her existing resources.
+The facility's health director, Barbara Codalli, said she was told to use her existing resources to treat the sick.
 “The patient returned a few hours later, and a few days later the patient died," she told La7 television.

 To date, none of the surviving residents has been tested.
 Poloni said tests were expected to begin in a few days.
 Two more residents died so far in April, but the situation seems under control.